Basketball: Height

 At the professional level, most male players are above 6 ft 3 in and most women above 5 ft 7 in.
 Guards, for whom physical coordination and ball-handling skills are crucial, tend to be the smallest players.
 Almost all forwards in the top men's pro leagues are 6 ft 6 in or taller.
 Most centers are over 6 ft 10 in tall.
 According to a survey given to all NBA teams, the average height of all NBA players is just under 6 ft 7 in, with the average weight being close to 222 lb.
 The tallest players ever in the NBA were Manute Bol and Gheorghe Mureșan, who were both 7 ft 7 in tall.
 At 7 ft 2 in, Margo Dydek was the tallest player in the history of the WNBA.

 The shortest player ever to play in the NBA is Muggsy Bogues at 5 ft 3 in.
-Other average-height or relatively short players have thrived at the pro level, including Anthony "Spud" Webb, who was 5 ft 7 in tall, but had a 42 in vertical leap, giving him significant height when jumping, and Temeka Johnson, who won the WNBA Rookie of the Year Award and a championship with the Phoenix Mercury while standing only 5 ft 3 in.
-While shorter players are often at a disadvantage in certain aspects of the game, their ability to navigate quickly through crowded areas of the court and steal the ball by reaching low are strengths.
+Other average-height or relatively short players have thrived at the pro level, including Anthony "Spud" Webb, who was 5 ft 7 in tall, but had a 42 in vertical leap, giving him significant height when jumping.
+There was also Yuki Kawamura, who stood at 5 ft 8 in (1.73 m), found success with the Japan men's national basketball team, with him averaging 20 points, 3 rebounds, and 7 assists with his team.
+His success with his national team led him to sign a two-way deal with the Memphis Grizzlies of the NBA.
+Lastly, Temeka Johnson, who won the WNBA Rookie of the Year Award and a championship with the Phoenix Mercury while standing only 5 ft 3 in.
+While shorter players are often at a disadvantage in certain aspects of the game, their ability to navigate quickly through crowded areas of the court and steal the ball by reaching low is a strength.

 Players regularly inflate their height in high school or college.
 Many prospects exaggerate their height while in high school or college to make themselves more appealing to coaches and scouts, who prefer taller players.
-Charles Barkley stated; "I've been measured at 6-5, 6-4 3/4.
-But I started in college at 6-6."
+Charles Barkley stated; "I've been measured at 6–5, 6-4 3/4.
+But I started in college at 6–6."
 Sam Smith, a former writer from the Chicago Tribune, said: "We sort of know the heights, because after camp, the sheet comes out.
 But you use that height, and the player gets mad.
 And then you hear from his agent.
 Or you file your story with the right height, and the copy desk changes it because they have the 'official' N.B.A. media guide, which is wrong.
 So you sort of go along with the joke."

-Since the 2019-20 NBA season heights of NBA players are recorded definitively by measuring players with their shoes off.
+Since the 2019–20 NBA season heights of NBA players are recorded definitively by measuring players with their shoes off.